ocaml/merlin/README.md

 ==============

 Makes sure that ocamlmerlin binary can be found in PATH.
 After installation, you can find the vim mode files in:
   $SHARE\_DIR/ocamlmerlin/vim

 The vim subdirectory can be used as a pathogen bundle or directly added to vim RUNTIME PATH.

 Then take a look at:
   $SHARE\_DIR/ocamlmerlin/vim/merlin.conf.vim
 for a sample configuration.
-Modify it according to your needs / setup.
+Modify it according to your needs.

 Files:
 - merlin.conf.vim -- sample configuration